The Beer Watcher: Brewing, part 1

 By the way, the name that we’re playing with for the beer now is “Three Asses Pale Ale,” though I thought it might make more sense to suggest “Three Pale Asses Ale.”
 Bill was thinking of a label based on the five-assed monkey made by Dr. Mephisto on South Park.
 I can’t imagine something that says fine, drinkable beer better than references to asses.

-5 thoughts on “The Beer Watcher: Brewing, part 1”
+5 Replies to “The Beer Watcher: Brewing, part 1”

 1. This is great.
 I want a sample of this stuff when it’s ready.